jihacshnu/Web-development/README.md

 # Web-development
-This repositories contain my projects of weeb development.
+This repositories contain my projects of web development.
 I have used HTML, CSS, Javascript.